 When you’re hoping to get pregnant, it’s natural to be very aware of your body and notice every change, no matter how small.

 Assuming a lack of symptoms means you’re not pregnant?
 Not so fast.
-Keep in mind that most women experience no signs at all of conception or implantation — and are still pregnant! — though some women do experience signs of implantation.
+Keep in mind that most experience no signs at all of conception or implantation — and are still pregnant! — though some do experience signs of implantation.

 Let’s explore some symptoms you might notice if implantation has occurred, but keep our little disclaimer in mind: